Light-focused Photography

 I strive in my photographs to achieve effects that motivate discourse.

-So, now we are getting close to the inspiration behind the images on this site and the reason why thousands of years after the earth’s creation, we still want to see the qualities of light represented in art.
+This brings us close to the inspiration behind the images on this site and the reason why thousands of years after the earth’s creation, we still want to see the qualities of light represented in art.

 The idea is that you look at these images and, potentially, see other pictures within them.
 The more depth they have, the more effective they are in what I am trying to achieve.